magento/devdocs/src/cloud/docker/docker-containers.md

   - Configuration
 ---

-The [Magento Cloud Docker repository][docker-repo] contains build information to create a Docker environment with the required specifications for Magento Cloud.
+The [`{{site.data.var.mcd}}` repository][docker-repo] contains build information to create a Docker environment with the required specifications for Magento Cloud.
 The build configuration creates a Docker instance with CLI and service containers required to run Magento Cloud in a local Docker environment.
 You can customize the Docker containers available in the repository and add more as needed.

-Magento Cloud Docker generates the `docker-compose.yml` file to the required specifications.
+{{site.data.var.mcd-prod}} generates the `docker-compose.yml` file to the required specifications.
 Then, you use docker-compose to create the container instances and to build and deploy the {{site.data.var.ee}} site.

 ## CLI Containers